Mentors Plus Orientation Seminar

 Our Family and Youth Education committee is hosted Effective Strategies for Dealing with Defiant Teens.
 Just about everything these days come with instruction manuals and warning labels, except children!
 Chandler E. Fleming, L.M.S.W., has worked with teens and parents for over 25 years.
 He will taught us the whys and hows to guide teens, restore control in the home and create a happier relationship with your teen!
 Topics included behavior modification, consequences, picking battles and communication.

-Waterford Youth Assistance is offering Love and Logic Parenting Classes starting Thursday, February 21, 2018.
+Waterford Youth Assistance Offered Love and Logic Parenting Classes starting Thursday, February 21, 2018.

-Nickie Antoon, Early Childhood Specialist for Stepanski, will present a four week parenting class using the Love and Logic curriculum.
+Nickie Antoon, Early Childhood Specialist for Stepanski, presented a four week parenting class using the Love and Logic curriculum.

 The Love and Logic parenting approach to raising kids teaches parents how to provide loving support while at the same time expecting kids to be respectful and responsible.
 The program is specifically designed for parents of children birth to 6 years of age and gives parents ideas for common problems such as bedtime battles, whining/arguing, misbehavior in public, power struggles, and more.
 While these classes are presented with young children in mind, the principles and techniques of Love and Logic are for children of all ages.
 The Love and Logic techniques will last for a lifetime and “up the odds” of the teenage years being happier ones!
 The benefit of learning Love and Logic early is that it gives parents plenty of time to practice” while the price tag of their children’s mistakes are affordable”.